nicktruby/nicktruby/README.md

 ## Hi there 👋 I'm Nick and welcome to my Github!

-I'm a Junior Frontend Developer currently working at BT, using React on Next.js in Typescript.
+I'm a Frontend Developer currently working at BT, using React on Next.js in Typescript.

 ### Useful Links  🔗